theoutfield/sc_sncn_motorcontrol/examples/app_demo_adc/doc/index.rst

     :depth: 3

 In many applications, it is required to measure analogue signals.
 These measured signals can later be used for controlling/demonstration purposes.
-The purpose of this app (app_demo_adc) is to show how an ADC block can be used on a SOMANET IFM module.
+The purpose of this app (app_demo_adc) is to show how an ADC block can be used on a SOMANET Drive module.
 It includes one of simplest forms of using an adc block in
-SOMANET IFM module.
+SOMANET Drive module.

 * **Minimum Number of Cores**: 2